meghancodes/onramp-android-project/README.md

 ## Description and Details 🔎

-Furry Angel Finder is comprised of three activities, one fragment, one service and various UI components, including Buttons, Cards, a List, a Divider and a Snackbar.
+Furry Angel Finder is comprised of three activities, one fragment, one service, one broadcast receiver and various UI components, including Buttons, Cards, a List, Dividers and Snackbars.
 The application is built in accordance with the MVVM architectural pattern.

 #### Architectural Overview